jrothwell/VersionedCodable/README.md

 }
 ```

-You can have as many previous versions as the call stack will allow.
-When you've reached the oldest version and there are no previous versions of the type to try decoding, you make the compiler work and tell the decoder to stop and throw an error by doing this:
+You can have as many previous versions of the type as the call stack will allow.

+For the oldest version of the type with nothing older, you set `PreviousVersion` to `NothingOlder`.
+This is necessary to make the compiler work.
+Any attempts to decode a type not covered by the chain of `VersionedCodable`s will throw a `VersionedDecodingError.noOlderVersionAvailable`.

 ```swift
 struct PoemOldVersion {